rgl/infra-toolbox/README.md

 # About

-This is a vagrant environment for remotely launching infrastructure using:
+This is a vagrant environment for launching infrastructure using:

 * Packer
 * Terraform